tim3z/delta_t/README.md

     diff * -1 == -diff # => true

-When calculating a TimeDiff from two Time the Day - Month foobar will be handled correctly
+When calculating a TimeDiff from two Time the day - month foobar will be handled correctly

     (Time.new(2012,4,2) - Time.new(2012,3,31)).days # => 2